irgolic/AutoPR/autopr/models/README.md

 ### `config`

-This folder contains various Python files that serve different purposes.
-The '__init__.py' file is empty and may be intended for future use.
-The 'common.py' file defines base model classes with different configuration settings for handling extra fields.
-The 'elements.py' file defines models and actions related to workflow execution and context manipulation.
-The 'entrypoints.py' file dynamically creates workflow models and trigger configurations using the Pydantic library.
-The 'transform.py' file provides a framework for converting between different representations of IO types in the config.
-The 'value_declarations.py' file defines classes and declarations related to variables and parameters for rendering and evaluating values within a given context.
+This folder contains Python code files related to workflow execution and context manipulation.
+The files define base model classes for handling extra fields, build workflow models and trigger configurations, transform between config and action variables, and declare variables and parameters for rendering and evaluating values within a context.
+The folder provides a framework for building and managing workflows in an automation system.

 ### `events.py`